A Rock Bottom Bodyweight One-Legged Squat is a single leg squat performed with your back foot on a bench or chair.

-For today I have my friend Sean Schniederjan, who will be teaching you the inner workings of the one-legged squat over the next few days.
+Today I have my friend Sean Schniederjan, who will teach you the inner workings of the one-legged squat over the next few days.

-If you are a man or woman, big or small, and interested in health and strength and teaching others to do the same, you need to be able to do at least 5 rock bottom, clean, under control one-legged squats.
+If you are a man or woman, big or small, interested in health and strength and teaching others to do the same, you need to be able to do at least five rock bottom, clean, under control one-legged squats.

 Your imagination might be telling you this is “hardcore.”
 It isn’t.

 What is a Rock Bottom Bodyweight One-Legged Squat?